We have a highly qualified and passionate team of therapists

 My name is Cathy Ekern.
 I have been working at Soar Services for three years.
 Before that I was a school counselor in the Cameron School District.
 I worked in the district for twenty-nine years and retired three years ago.
 I have a Masters Degree and am a Licensed Professional Counselor.
 I enjoy working with adults as well as children.

-I have gown in my counseling experience while working at Soar.
+I have grown in my counseling experience while working at Soar.

 MS, LPC, CSAC